-Discussion Board Assignments: Each week you will have a discussion board assignment due by Thurs at 1:00 pm Discussion board assignments will be posted either as written discussion board or through the FlipGrid app.
+Discussion Board Assignments: Most weeks you will have a discussion board assignment due by Thurs at 1:00 pm Discussion board assignments will be posted either as written discussion board or through the FlipGrid app.
+Please see course schedule for details

 Attendance will be verified through discussion questions.
 Students will receive specific instructions for each discussion.
-The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to at least two fellow students comments.
+The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to at least two fellow students comments (You will be placed in groups for this) You may comment on as many as you'd like, but you MUST comment on the person in your assigned group.
 Both the original response and comments toward fellow students' responses are required for attendance.